 Any records responsive to this request therefore are likely to have an informative value and are "likely to contribute to an understanding of Federal government operations or activities".
-We note President Biden's environmental agenda has been the subject of substantial media interest and promotional efforts even if concern over the "revolving door" seems to ebb somewhat depending on the occupants of the White House.
+We note President Biden's environmental agenda has been the subject of substantial media interest and promotional efforts.
+See also the media coverage cited, supra.

-Disclosure of the requested records will allow GAO to convey to the public information about the compliance with federal recordkeeping and other ethics requirements embedded in our laws.
-GAO will analyze it and present it to its followers and the general public in a manner that will meaningfully enhance the public's understanding of this topic.
+Disclosure of the requested records will allow GAO to convey to the public information about the above-described proxy or backdoor use of the NAAQS program to force greenhouse gas reductions.
+Once the information is made available, GAO will analyze it and present it to its followers and the general public in a manner that will meaningfully enhance the public's understanding of this topic.